AbbVie board ditches planned $55 billion Shire acquisition

 Aside from the tax benefits, buying Shire offered AbbVie a way to reduce reliance on arthritis treatment Humira, the world's top selling medicine, whose $13 billion in annual sales accounts for more than 60 percent of company revenue.

-The episode has fueled doubts about whether Pfizer (PFE.N) will ever make another run at AstraZeneca (AZN.L), after abandoning a $118 billion bid in May.
+The episode has fuelled doubts about whether Pfizer PFE.N will ever make another run at AstraZeneca AZN.L, after abandoning a $118 billion bid in May.
 AstraZeneca shares fell 2.5 percent on Thursday, after losing ground on Wednesday.

 Tax experts say inversions are still possible but the U.S. action has cut their appeal, suggesting they will only make sense if there is a compelling strategic fit between two firms.